Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple D0-brane system: Hamiltonian formalism of the simplest 3D prototype of mD brane model

 The above algebra of constraints is complicated enough to make difficult to proceed with the BRST quantization along the scheme of ``abelization'' of the second class constraints \cite{Egorian:1993sc,Batalin:1989dm}.
 The technical problem comes, in particular, from the non-canonical form of the bosonic second class constraints algebra in which, besides \eqref{fdbP=}, \eqref{bfdP=} and \eqref{wdbwbd=}, also the brackets \eqref{fdfbd=}, \eqref{fdbwbd=} and \eqref{bfdwd=} do not vanish in the weak sense.

-Furthermore, when trying to apply the Gupta-Bleuler quantization scheme in its canonical forms, with this algebra of constraints we arrived (in supercoordinate representation) at the system of equation which has only trivial solution: we discuss this in the simplest case of vanishing all the matrix and fermionic fields in Appendix \ref{GB-failed}.
-This is the only example of failing the Gupta-Bleuler simplified method of quantization of dynamical systems known to the authors.
+Furthermore, when trying to apply the Gupta-Bleuler quantization scheme in its canonical forms, with this algebra of constraints we arrived (in supercoordinate representation) at a system of equations which has only trivial solution: we discuss this in the simplest case of vanishing all the matrix and fermionic fields in Appendix \ref{GB-failed}.
+This is the only example known to the authors where the Gupta-Bleuler simplified method of quantization of dynamical systems fails.

 Hence the only option which remains, which is consistent and allows to overcome difficulties, is to use the Dirac brackets procedure in the bosonic sector of our dynamical system.
 Furthermore, this procedure can be significantly simplified, actually reduced to the explicit resolution of the bosonic second class constraints, after we pass to the so-called analytical basis in the center of mass sector of the configuration superspace of our system.
 We will make this change of coordinate basis in the next section.